View Source

 Viewing the source of today’s websites is no fun.

-1. Minifiers are usually first to blame, though to a certain degree you can get around them using the Web Developer Console.
-And if Source Maps exist, you may be even a bit better off.
+- Minifiers are usually first to blame, though to a certain degree you can get around them using the Web Developer Console.
+And if Source Maps exist, even better.
 But all that means you need to learn about browser tools for debugging to begin with.
 Not great for those who are just getting started.

 I could go on.
 Not that any of the aforementioned techniques are inherently bad, my point is that the way I got into the HTML game no longer works for those starting out today.